MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 The rest of this guide will assume the use of [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between Kubernetes Clusters and Namespaces.

+To start, switch into the Kubernetes Cluster that hosts Astronomer Enterprise.

 ```
 $ kubectx
 ```